jhill1/SEPwC/source/Week_2.rst

 There is no fixed syntax (you can make up your own!) and it's designed for us to read.

 Variable: a variable is a container where you store something.
 You decide what that variable is called and what you put in it.
-Most variables in interpreted languages are defined when you use them first time.
-In compilde language you need to decide up-front which variables you need.
-Variables can change what they store throughout the code.

 Constant: a bit of data that never changes throughout the code, unlike a variable.